bitgato/c2cloan/README.md

 * Accepted offer disappears from unrelated user pages

 ### running
 Clone this repo.
 Then run the following commands.
+The `SECRET_KEY` required for django has been omitted from the settings file and can instead be provided through an environment variable.
+Make sure your environment variable has a `SECRET_KEY` defined, both locally and if deployed remotely.
 ```bash
 $ pip install -r requirements.txt
 $ python manage.py runserver